EP 250108a/SN 2025kg: Observations of the most nearby Broad-Line Type Ic Supernova following an Einstein Probe Fast X-ray Transient: Introduction

 \section{Introduction}

-Though first discovered in the era of sounding rockets \citep[e.g.][]{cooke76}, and highlighted by discoveries with {\em Chandra} and {\em XMM-Newton} \citep{Jonker2013,AlpLarsson20,QuirolaVasquez+23}, the nature of fast X-ray transients (``FXTs''; non-repeating transients detected in the X-rays) and their connection to the deaths of massive stars and luminous, jetted $\gamma$-ray bursts (GRBs) remains uncertain.
+Though first discovered in the era of sounding rockets \citep[e.g.][]{cooke76}, and highlighted by discoveries with {\em Chandra} and {\em XMM-Newton} \citep{Jonker2013,AlpLarsson20,QuirolaVasquez+23}, the nature of fast X-ray transients (``FXTs''; non-repeating transients detected in the X-ray) and their connection to the deaths of massive stars and luminous, jetted $\gamma$-ray bursts (GRBs) remains uncertain.
 By definition, FXTs represent a broad category of transients.
 In some cases, FXTs could represent the tail of the emission from classical GRBs whose spectra peak at tens to hundreds of keV.
-FXTs also encompass the population of so-called X-ray Flashes \citep{Heise+01,Sakamoto+05}, a historical ``sub-type'' of GRBs defined by a greater ratio of fluence in the X-ray compared to the $\gamma$-ray bands.
+FXTs also encompass the population of so-called X-ray Flashes (``XRFs''; \citealt{Heise+01,Sakamoto+05}), a historical ``sub-type'' of GRBs defined by a greater ratio of fluence in the X-ray compared to the $\gamma$-ray bands.
 Most notably, this XRF/FXT group includes the nearby, serendipitous discoveries of Type Ib/c supernovae (SNe), SN\,2006aj \citep{Campana+06,Pian+06,Soderberg+06} identified in the long GRB/XRF 060218 and the X-ray-only discovery of the much less luminous SN\,2008D \citep{Soderberg+08}.
 These discoveries showed that at least some FXTs are produced by the core-collapse of massive, stripped-envelope stars.
-Though sharing similarities with the broad-line Type Ic (Ic-BL) SNe accompanying GRBs (GRB-SNe), a subset of the SNe following these XRFs were $\approx 5-100$ times less luminous compared to the prototypical GRB-SN, GRB\,980425/SN\,1998bw, and one showed absorption due to He \citep{Soderberg+06,Modjaz+09}, potentially representing a stage in the continuum of massive star explosions (e.g., \citealt{Galama+98,Clocchiatti+11,Soderberg+08,AlpLarsson20}).
+Though sharing similarities with the broad-line Type Ic (Ic-BL) SNe accompanying GRBs (GRB-SNe), the SNe associated with XRFs demonstrate considerable diversity compared to GRB SNe.
+For example, two SNe (SN\,2008D and SN\,2010bh; \citealt{Soderberg+08}) following these XRFs were $\approx 5-100$ times less luminous compared to the prototypical GRB-SN, GRB\,980425/SN\,1998bw.
+Further, one (SN\,2008D) showed absorption due to He \citep{Soderberg+06,Modjaz+09}, potentially representing a stage in the continuum of massive star explosions (e.g., \citealt{Galama+98,Clocchiatti+11,Soderberg+08,AlpLarsson20}).
 However, with a limited sample of such events to date, the mapping of GRBs to FXTs, XRFs or core-collapse SNe without high-energy emission continues to be an open question.

 Previously, the lack of a dedicated discovery mission meant that the FXT sample was limited to rare, serendipitous detections (e.g., \citealt{Soderberg+06,Soderberg+08}) or archival searches in narrow-field instruments such as {\em Chandra} or {\em XMM-Newton} \citep{Jonker2013,Glennie2015,Bauer2017,AlpLarsson20,Novara+20,2022ApJ...927..211L,QuirolaVazquez+22,QuirolaVasquez+23}.
 The small ($\lesssim$40) population size of FXTs and paucity of multi-wavelength counterparts resulted in large uncertainties on their rates, local environments, and counterpart properties.
 Uncertainties on these properties inhibit a full understanding of how FXTs fit within the landscape of transients.
 In particular, many events discovered in the narrow-field searches were of long duration (hundreds to thousands of seconds) compared to GRBs.
 At present, it is unclear if these long durations represent a selection effect or fundamentally different physical processes \citep[e.g.][]{Levan+24_ep}.
 At the same time, the realization of substantial diversity in the progenitors of long GRBs, including events likely produced by compact object mergers \citep[e.g.][]{Rastinejad+22,Troja+22,Yang+22,Levan+24}, erases the assumption that FXTs arise exclusively via core-collapse.